 Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

-It’s almost impossible to do better than oven baked vegetables!
+It's almost impossible to do better than oven baked vegetables!
 When cooked at high heat, your fave veggies show off all their best qualities.
-They’re so simple to make, too.
+Plus, they're super simple to make.

 You can pair these easy roasted vegetables with pretty much anything, from burgers to lasagna.
 And they're perfect for all your holiday meals.

 Keep reading to learn how to roast vegetables with my easy and healthy recipe.
 You'll learn tons of tips and tricks along the way that you can use with any veggie!

 Are you ready for the best roasted vegetables recipe?
 Because this is it!